Avaya-Infinity/omni-sdk-web/README.md

 ![Omni SDK Authorization](images/omni-sdk-auth.png)

-In order to fetch the JWT from Avaya Infinity™, your backend web application server needs to invoke [this API](https://github.com/Avaya-Infinity/omni-sdk-web/blob/main/generate-jwt-api.md) with the required parameters.
-The API will return a JWT that your client application must use to initialize the Omni SDK.
+In order to fetch the JWT from Avaya Infinity™, your backend web application server needs to call the [Generate JWT API](https://github.com/Avaya-Infinity/omni-sdk-web/blob/main/generate-jwt-api.md) with the required parameters.
+The API will return a new JWT that your client application must provide it to the Omni SDK while loading, initializing and whenever the JWT expires.

 > [!Important]
 > Ensure your backend web application does not expose the clientId and secret required to call the [Generate JWT API](https://github.com/Avaya-Infinity/omni-sdk-web/blob/main/generate-jwt-api.md) to your client applications, which is the main reason why the JWT is fetched by your backend web application server.
 If the clientId and secret are exposed to the end user's device, they could be misused.

 ## Sample Backend Web Application Server

-To help you change your backend web application server to fetch JWT for your client applications, a sample backend web application is available for reference [here](https://github.com/Avaya-Infinity/omni-sdk-starter-kit).
+To help you add the JWT fetching mechanism into your backend web application server, you can refer the code of [sample backend web application](https://github.com/Avaya-Infinity/omni-sdk-starter-kit).
 You can also run this Node.js application (after providing some basic configuration) to quickly test fetching JWTs for your Client Application.
 Note that this is just a sample application and not meant to be directly used in production.

 ## Using the Omni SDK

-Once you have implemented the `JwtProvider` interface to fetch the JWT from your backend application service, you can start using the Omni SDK in your client application.
+Once your backend web application is ready, you can add the Omni SDK to your client application.
 The Omni SDK is modular and consists of three main modules namely Core, Messaging, and Messaging UI.
 These modules can be used independently or together based on your requirements.

 ### Core